gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 \
 Note the **Archive** type blablabla...

-The **SparseArray** container isn't too important and could be replaced with other data structures; in short, it's an array of stable keys, which storage is maintained compacted over the addition and deletion of objects.
+The **SparseArray** type isn't too important and could be replaced by other containers; in short, it's an array of stable keys, which storage is maintained compacted over the addition and deletion of objects.
 You can find an example implementation over [here](https://github.com/gboisse/gfx/blob/43e47de5ff0a46f277e15d92f8c3f9ec4bd65763/gfx_core.h#L257-L500).

 <!--